adulfan/devstak_d8/provisioning/roles/drupal_console/README.md

 # Drupal Console

-This is a role to install and configure the Drupal Console inside the host VM according to your project standards and needs.
+This is a role to install and configure the Drupal Console inside the guest VM according to your project standards and needs.

 * http://drupalconsole.com